 Do not use leaded gasoline or gasoline with additives containing other metallic compounds (e.g. manganese-based).
-They could damage the emission system.
+They could damage

 Note: We recommend that you use only high quality fuel.

 Note: We do not recommend the use of additional additives or other engine treatments for normal vehicle use.